-- 171. A person who contravenes any provision of this Act or any regulation that requires the person - - (a) to make accurate entries in a record; - (b) to maintain an accurate record; or - (c) to produce to the Minister or the Executive Director an accurate record, commits an offence and is liable - - (i) in the case of an individual, to a fine not exceeding N\$25 000 or to imprisonment for a period not exceeding two years, or to both such fine and such imprisonment; or - (ii) in the case of a juristic person, to a fine not exceeding N\$150 000.
+- 171. A person who contravenes any provision of this Act or any regulation that requires the person - - (a) to make accurate entries in a record; - (b) to maintain an accurate record; or - (c) to produce to the Minister or the Executive Director an accurate record,

+- (i) in the case of an individual, to a fine not exceeding N\$25 000 or to imprisonment for a period not exceeding two years, or to both such fine and such imprisonment; or - (ii) in the case of a juristic person, to a fine not exceeding N\$150 000.